 4. Phosphatidylserine

-PS may also blunt the body’s cortisol response (that’s your stress hormone), helping you stay calm and focused instead of spiraling into fight-or-flight mode.
+Phosphatidylserine may also blunt the body’s cortisol response (that’s your stress hormone), helping you stay calm and focused instead of spiraling into fight-or-flight mode.

 5. Citicoline

-Citicoline (CDP-choline) doesn’t get as much hype as L-theanine or GABA, but it’s quietly doing the work behind the scenes.
+Citicoline (CDP-choline) doesn’t get as much praise as L-theanine or GABA, but it’s quietly doing the work behind the scenes.
 It helps your brain make phosphatidylcholine – a key building block of healthy brain cells.
 It also supports dopamine production, which is essential for motivation, focus, and feeling like yourself.

 Most of the research around citicoline focuses on cognitive performance and things like better memory, faster processing, and stronger attention.
 So, it’s not really a staple in mood-boosting drink formulations.
 However, that brain-boosting power often spills over into your mood, too.

 It’s not a direct mood elevator like saffron or GABA, but if your low mood is tied to mental fatigue or motivation loss, citicoline might be exactly what you need to get back on track.
-Think of it as the brain’s behind-the-scenes tech support that keeps your system running smoothly so your mood can catch up.

 6. Paraxanthine